ubc-systopia/netshaper/evaluation/video_bandwidth/README.md

 # Bandwidth overhead video application
 This directory contains the code for evaluating the bandwidth overhead of NetShaper with video streaming application.
+This experiment requires 5 human minutes and 3 compute hours to finish.

 ## Prerequisites